meshcloud/tap-prometheus/README.md

         "query": "sum(sessions_count)",
         "aggregations": ["max"],
         "period": "day",
-        "step": 120
+        "step": "120s"
     }
   ]
 }
 ```

+* `query`: PromQL query, must be a range query
+* `aggregations`: The type of aggregation to run on the result, one of "max", "min", "avg"
+* `period`: The aggregation period to run on the result, only "day" is supported
-* step: metrics resolution, see
+* `step`: metrics resolution as a [duration string](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-durations)

-Only day long periods and only "max", "min", "avg" aggregations are supported now.

 Several source code parts copied from:

 * tap-stripe: https://github.com/singer-io/tap-stripe

-Module based on the patched python Prometheus API client *promalyze*: https://github.com/JustEdro/promalyze
+Module based on the patched python Prometheus API client *promalyze*: https://github.com/meshcloud/promalyze
-Load it and install directly (python setup.py install) first.